huachongxie/huachongxie.github.io/_pages/about.md

     - Ministry of Education of the PRC, Ministry of Industry and Information Technology of the PRC, & Renesas Electronics

 - **ADI "Tongda Cup" Software-Defined Radio Competition**
+    - Second Prize
-    - Second Prize, December 2023
+    - December 2023
     - Analog Devices Inc. (ADI) & Hangzhou Dianzi University

 - **National University Student Innovation & Entrepreneurship Development Program**
     - May 2024 - Present
-    - Ministry of Education of the People's Republic of China
+    - Ministry of Education of the PRC

 ## Awards